Medium Raw: Night of the Wolf

 Medium Raw: Night of the Wolf is a 2010 horror thriller television film directed by Andrew Cymek.
 The run time is 111 minutes.
+The film features professional wrestler Andrew “Test” Martin in his final role due to his death in March 2009.

 Plot

 Capturing the sadistic serial killer "The Wolf" was just the beginning for rookie cop Johnny Morgan.
 As he escorts the monster to his new home in the dark underground halls of Parker's Asylum, bedlam ensues and Johnny along with a handful of civilians become players in a night of survival against the world's most terrifying inmates.